- Pam recalls how she met her husband.

 - know, only, no, don’t, spoke, opened, photos, wrote, those, cold, go, oh, most and suppose

 Notice, however, the way she uses a much shorter vowel for the words both, home and throne in the second set.
 Many speakers with a broad East Anglian accent use this short vowel for words such as road and stone and in the phrase post office.
-Also typical of speech in Norfolk is the striking use of a weak vowel in the final syllable of words that end with <-ing> such as morning, something, writing and drinking, here.
+Also typical of speech in Norfolk is the striking use of a weak vowel in the final syllable of words that end with such as morning, something, writing and drinking, here.

-An interesting feature of East Anglian dialect grammar is the widespread use of 'that' as the neuter subject pronoun where most dialects simply use 'it'.
+An interesting feature of East Anglian dialect grammar is the widespread use of that as the neuter subject pronoun where most dialects simply use it.
 Listen to the statements that’s only in later years you think about crippling your feet and I opened the letter and that was from Ray.
 The object pronoun, it, is used as in Standard English, as illustrated here by the statements she was fine about it and I’d seen too much of it in my childhood.